 At just 25 years old, George Eastman began his career introducing photography and motion picture film to the masses, founding Kodak (in 1880) and ultimately becoming one of the biggest philanthropists of the 20th century.

 Eastman’s legacy is still strong today, more than ever.
-We’re reminded of the same spirit from the drive of Steve Jobs, the intelligence and philanthropy of Bill Gates, buy viagra in canada and the innovation of Mark Zuckerberg.
+We’re reminded of the same spirit from the drive of Steve Jobs, the intelligence and philanthropy of Bill Gates, and the innovation of Mark Zuckerberg.

 As we mark the anniversary of Eastman’s birth, I recall a post written by new Eastman House Trustee Tom Hoehn, where he declared Eastman an “Internet-age pioneer.”
 He wrote, “I think George Eastman was prescient, a fancy term for showing knowledge of events before they take place.”
 This includes: